prometheus2D/Wally/Wally.Core/Default/Projects/Archive/README.md

 ## Guidelines

 - **Completed Proposals**: Move proposals here when they are fully implemented and validated
-- **Cancelled Proposals**: Move proposals here when they are cancelled, superseded, or rejected
 - **Implementation Plans**: Move completed implementation plans here for historical reference

 ## Active Work